Art-Sells/Arells/Build-Notes.md

 ## Loading Modules in all pages
 - All of them fade in and out (same as modules and pages in vavity.info)
-- Ethereum png at center in every page apart from home, sign-up/log-in, privacy policy
+- Bitcoin png at center in every page apart from home, sign-up/log-in, privacy policy

 ## After Test
 - Save VavityCodeBase (with everything that has "Vavity" from Arells) architecture Offline (for testing) and online version (for deployment) and entire vavity API (vapa-mechanism and aggregator), chart (bull/sloth), aggregator...
 Then update Vavity Git